krasen86/DIT632/README.md

 [Here](./wp_2/) you can find the descriptions for the second work package exercises.

 ## Work package 3
+[Here](./wp_3/) you can find the descriptions for the second work package exercises.

 ## Work package 4